October 2016 Newsletter

 - Your local rep does jobsite meetings as requested and required

 architeXts has a series of cartoons about design and operations of an architectural firm.
-Their September 26, 2016 cartoon is about "Getting Into Specifications" - I do not have permission to reprint here so I am providing a link to the cartoon. [apparently no longer available]
+Their September 23, 2016 cartoon is about "Getting Into Specifications" -

 Feedback, comments and suggestions always appreciated.

 Publisher - 4specs